CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 ### 2. One-off bugs may be discovered

 The discovery of using the `<dialog>` element in the Design System was done using the pre-existing Storybook examples and documentation pages.
 As a result, there is a chance consuming teams have specific use-cases not documented in our system that this implementation will expose.

+To mitigate this risk, consuming teams can test this update using the Design System's beta release and can flag any potential problems to be resolved before this implementation is officially released.

 ## Questions and Requested Feedback